OpenHUTB/carla_doc/docs/build_windows.md

     make PythonAPI
 ```

-The CARLA client library will be built in two distinct, mutually exclusive forms.
-This gives users the freedom to choose which form they prefer to run the CARLA client code.
+The Carla client library will be built in two distinct, mutually exclusive forms.
+This gives users the freedom to choose which form they prefer to run the Carla client code.
 The two forms include `.egg` files and `.whl` files.
 Choose __one__ of the following options below to use the client library:

 __A. `.egg` file__

 >The `.egg` file does not need to be installed.
 All of CARLA's example scripts automatically [look for this file](build_system.md#versions-prior-to-0912) when importing CARLA.

->If you previously installed a CARLA `.whl`, the `.whl` will take precedence over an `.egg` file.
+>If you previously installed a Carla `.whl`, the `.whl` will take precedence over an `.egg` file.

 __B. `.whl` file__